 As parents, we all get a little stressed out when our littles get sick.
 It’s a terrible feeling when your child doesn’t feel well, and you want to make them all better with just a hug – but that’s not how it works.
 Children typically develop four to six illnesses per year from ages 4 to 10 years.
 For children under 4, that number usually is between six and nine.

-Our worlds are turned upside down when our children get sick.
+Our worlds are turned upside down when our children get sick and we need kid med services ASAP.
 Sleeping patterns change, appetite decreases and normal, daily activities are disrupted.
 As much as we try to comfort them, the truth is, when a child isn’t feeling well, the family routine changes, which can be hard for everyone.

 When it’s the middle of the night and your child wakes up crying and in pain, or, it’s just after dinner and they begin running a fever, you have choices.